jtl5770/goleds/README.md

 To get the complete picture you need to also test the sensors after firing a sensor (and having the LED strip fully illuminated).
-This is because the light from the stripe will also feedback into the noise floor of the sensor, so you need to take this into account to base the TriggerValue on.
+This is because the light from the stripe will also increase the noise floor of the sensor, so you need to take this into account to base the TriggerValue on.